Vidanez/win-ansible-play/README.md

 # 4. Windows Updates Management

 If we carry on with the same exercise we are doing, we will carry these operations using Ansible.
-At roles/windows_updates/tasks/main.yml
+At roles/install_windows_updates/tasks/main.yml
 - We use Chocolatey to install the PSWindowsUpdate module, which provides cmdlets for managing Windows updates.
 - We use the win_shell module to run PowerShell commands that check for available updates.
 - We use the win_shell module to run PowerShell commands that install the updates.
 - After installing updates, we capture the update history to determine which updates were successful and which failed
 - Note: We have some registers declared in the code, we dont use them after just for debugging or logging purpose

-At the playbooks/manage_windows_updates.yml
+At the playbooks/install_windows_updates.yml
 - We do the installation
 - We ensure the Windows Update service (wuauserv) is running

 ### Capturing Information for Successful and Unsuccessful Updates
-At roles/windows_updates/tasks/main.yml:
+At roles/run_windows_updates/tasks/main.yml:
 - We capture the result of installing updates using register: update_result and process it in the handler Check update status.
 - We capture the update history using the Get-WindowsUpdateLog cmdlet and save it using register: update_history.

-At roles/windows_updates/handlers/main.yml:
+At roles/run_windows_updates/handlers/main.yml:
 - We log the update history to a file using the win_copy module.
 - We retry failed updates using the Install-WindowsUpdate cmdlet with the specific KBArticleID.
 - We notify about the update status, listing successful and failed updates.

-Unsucessful run will generate a mail to be sent as we can see in the variables
+At the playbooks/run_windows_updates.yml
+- We run the installation of packages
+- We send a mail in case that the playbook fails

+Monitoring, the playbook captures the update history and logs it to a file.
+If there are any failed updates, the playbook retries them and logs the results.
+If there were any failed updates, the playbook would attempt to retry them and send an email notification.

 ### Usage
 To Install the Windows Update Module